Medium urgency

 Detected July 6, 2026 · in Pesticide & Pest-Control Applicators

-OSHA proposes a new heat injury and illness prevention standard for outdoor and indoor work, requiring employers to implement measures like rest breaks, shade, water, and acclimatization plans.
-This affects all pest-control firms with workers exposed to heat.
+OSHA proposes a new heat injury and illness prevention standard for outdoor and indoor work, affecting pest control applicators who work in hot conditions.
+The rule requires employers to implement measures like rest breaks, water access, and acclimatization plans when heat thresholds are exceeded.

 Aforeworn detected this change in the Pesticide & Pest-Control Applicators space on July 6, 2026 and published this briefing so affected operators are forewarned rather than caught off guard.
 It is rated Medium urgency.
 Structural pest-control firms, lawn/ornamental applicators, agricultural applicators, fumigation companies should confirm how it applies to their specific situation before acting.
-There is a time constraint attached: Comment period ends October 28, 2024; final rule expected 2025..
+There is a time constraint attached: Comments due by October 28, 2024; final rule expected within 1-2 years..
 Acting after that point can mean penalties, a lapsed licence, or lost eligibility — exactly the kind of surprise Aforeworn exists to prevent.
 Aforeworn monitors Pesticide & Pest-Control Applicators continuously and turns every detected change into a plain-English briefing like this one, so you always know first.
 Forewarned is forearmed.

 What changed